sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 You were tasked with building a test environment in Azure, consisting of Microsoft Azure virtual machines deployed into separate virtual networks configured in the hub and spoke topology.
 This testing must include implementing connectivity between spokes by using user-defined routes that force traffic to flow via the hub.
 You also need to implement DNS name resolution for Azure virtual machines between virtual networks by using Azure private DNS zones and evaluate the use of Azure DNS zones for external name resolution.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20hybrid%20networking%20infrastructure)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives

 In this lab, you will perform: